 Beds and units included on the HIC are considered part of the CoC homeless assistance system.
-Beds and units in the HIC must be dedicated to serving homeless persons, or for permanent housing projects, dedicated for persons who were homeless at entry.
+Beds and units in the HIC must be dedicated to serving persons experiencing homelessness, or for permanent housing projects, dedicated for persons who were homeless at entry.
 For the purposes of the HIC, a project with dedicated beds/units is one where:

-- A. The primary intent of the project is to serve homeless persons; - B. The project verifies homeless status as part of its eligibility determination; and - C. The actual project clients are predominantly homeless (or, for permanent housing, were homeless at entry).
+- A. The primary intent of the project is to serve persons experiencing homelessness; - B. The project verifies homeless status as part of its eligibility determination; and - C. The actual project clients are predominantly people experiencing homelessness (or, for permanent housing, were experiencing homelessness at entry).

 Beds in institutional settings not specifically dedicated for persons who are homeless such as detox facilities, emergency rooms, jails, and acute crisis or treatment centers should not be included in the HIC.
-HUD considers extreme weather shelters as dedicated homeless inventory and they should be included in the HIC.
+HUD considers extreme weather shelters as inventory dedicated to people experiencing homelessness and they should be included in the HIC.

 While there might be occasional instances where a project with dedicated beds serves a non-homeless person, beds in these types of projects could still be counted as dedicated beds.
 For example, a provider of a project that is intended to serve persons who are both homeless and intoxicated might be unable to determine homeless status at entry due to a person's severe intoxication.
 After admission, the provider determines some participants are not homeless and helps them return to their housing.
-In this instance, the project bed could still be counted as a dedicated bed for homeless persons.
+In this instance, the project bed could still be counted as a dedicated bed for persons experiencing homelessness.